3.5 /5

 Conclusion

-Understanding what CRI Genetics and Ancestry DNA have to offer is the first step to making an informed decision.
-Both companies offer ancestry services, with Ancestry DNA having the largest database of profiles and historical records.
+Understanding what CRI Genetics and Ancestry DNA offer is the first step in making an informed decision.
+Both companies provide ancestry services, with Ancestry DNA boasting the largest database of profiles and historical records.

 Related